 ART 110 Beginning Drawing I (3) F, Sp.
-Elementary drawing with the figure, still life landscape, and perspective in various media.
+Elementary drawing with the figure, still life, landscape, and perspective in various media.
 Six studio hours.

 ART 120 Two-Dimensional Design (3) F, Sp.
-Design principles and fundamentals ir two-dimensional media using a problem-solving approach.
-(Lab fee) Six studio hours
+Design principles and fundamentals in two-dimensional media using a problem-solving approach.
+(Lab fee) Six studio hours.

 ART 130 Introduction to Tools and Techniques (2) F, Sp.
-Basic skills with studio hanc tools and power equipment; emphasizes safety procedures.
+Basic skills with studio hand tools and power equipment; emphasizes safety procedures.
 This course is a prerequisite for any studio art course except ART 110 and 120.
 Four studio hours.
-(Students mus purchase their own project materials.)
+(Students must purchase their own project materials.)

 ART 140 Ceramics I (3) F, Sp.
-Traditional and contemporary approaches to ceramics a an art form; emphasizes technical, historical, and aesthetic problems.
-Six studio hours (Students must purchase the clay they use.)
-Prerequisite: successful completion of ART 110, 120, 130, with a GPA of 2.50 or better in the three courses.
+Traditional and contemporary approaches to ceramics as an art form; emphasizes technical, historical, and aesthetic problems.
+Six studio hours.
+(Students must purchase the clay they use.)

 ART 160 Beginning Drawing II (3) Sp.
-The figure in various media; still life, landscape and nonobjective directions; problems dealing with the complete drawing.
-Six studio hours.
-Prerequisite: successful completion of ART 110, 120, 130, with a GPA of 2.50 o better in the three courses.
+The figure in various media; still life, landscape, and nonobjective directions; problems dealing with the complete drawing.
+Six studic hours.
+(Lab fee) Prerequisite: successful completion of ART 110, 120, 130, with a GPA of 2.50 or better in the three courses.

 ART 170 Three-Dimensional Design (3) Sp.
 Emphasis on form and composition using a problem solving approach; exploration of a wide variety of three-dimensional materials and processes.
 Six studio hours.
-(Lab fee) Prerequisite: successful completion of AR' 110, 120, 130, with a GPA of 2.50 or better in the three courses.
+(Lab fee) Prerequisite: successful completion of ART 110, 120, 130, with a GPA of 2.50 or better in the three courses.

 ART 300 Elementary Art Teaching: Philosophy and Methods (3) F, Sp, Su.
-Currer methods and materials for the teaching of art in the elementary grades; theory an experience with elementary school art projects.
+Curren methods and materials for the teaching of art in the elementary grades; theory and experience with elementary school art projects.
 Prerequisite: EED 202 and MUS 101 Elementary education majors may not take this course until officially admitted to teache education.